wpilibsuite/frc-docs/source/docs/yearly-overview/yearly-changelog.rst

 - Importer: Update for Java Units changes
 - Extract WPILib Utility on mac
 - Define java.configuration.runtimes in settings.json to ensure WPILib JDK is used
+- Improve intellisense by hiding items not likely to be used in Robot Programs

 ## RobotBuilder